AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Elliot Jennings - Student at Makers - Collaboration on Acebook

 Before working on Jungl-Book with Adrien I thought I had grasped the concept of agile development.
 It was the guidance of Adrien during this project which allowed our team to now say we are confident with the framework.
 He gave us workshops on the scrum process and was devoted to making us stick to the following agile development in our second week.
 He is driven to manage a project and it seems to be a natural position for him as he always focuses on the bigger picture even when the team are being slightly short-sighted.

+Diptis Hadler - Student at Makers - Collaborated on the final project

+"I was in Team What Zen with Adrien for our final project.
+I was very impressed with Adrien's contributions in all aspects to the project.

+In general he led the ideation and planning sessions that we had, writing notes and diagrams on the whiteboard to capture the salient points from the discussions we were having as a team.
+This helped us to focus on the key issues and explore ideas more effectively.
+I particularly liked the way he would ensure that the voice of everyone in the team was heard so that the any decisions the team would make would be achieved through consensus.
+This aligned well with the goal of our What Zen product."

 ---